 I am interested in applying cognitive measures from human psychological research to assess emotion and welfare states in animals, especially non-human primates.
-My MSc project explored behavioural laterality (eye preferences) as a potential welfare measure in capuchin monkeys.
-For my PhD I am investigating attentional bias to understand emotional processes in chimpanzees.
+My MSc project investigated behavioural laterality (eye preferences) as a potential welfare measure in capuchin monkeys.
+My Doctorate explored attentional bias towards threatening faces in chimpanzees.
+I am currently comparing emotional attention between humans and chimpanzees using touchscreen cognitive tasks.

 Wilson, D. A., Tomonaga, M. (2018).
 Exploring attentional bias towards threatening faces in chimpanzees using the dot probe task.
 PLoS ONE 13(11): e0207378. doi: 10.1371/journal.pone.0207378